 Ray's loss is personal in nature and would not be allowed under the general rule disallowing personal expenditures (legislative grace concept).
 Congress has provided limited relief in this area, but only to the extent that the loss exceeds \$100 and 10% of the taxpayers adjusted gross income.
+For tax years beginning after December 31, 2017, the personal casualty and theft loss deduction is suspended except for personal casualty losses incurred from a federally-declared disaster.
 Casualty and theft losses are discussed in Chapter 7.